 The early 2008 Austrian model (as seen in Metal571’s review)

-- Very comfortable.
+Very comfortable.
 You may forget you’re wearing them.
-The ear cups are also very large and fit all sizes of ear.
+The ear cups are also very large and fit all sizes of the ear.

-- Headband is made of leather, and self adjust to the size of any melon, big or small
+The headband is made of leather, and self adjust to the size of any melon, big or small

-- Great for gaming, as you can hear sound all around you, and can therefore make quicker snap decisions.
+Great for gaming, as you can hear the sound all around you, and can therefore make quicker snap decisions.

-- Sound may have “tinny” quality until they are burned in for a certain amount of hours (upwards of 100).
-There is a spike in the treble range which can be off putting to some.
+The sound may have a “tinny” quality until they are burned in for a certain amount of hours (upwards of 100).
+There is a spike in the treble range which can be off-putting to some.
 Others say this makes it sound more detailed, extended, and quite gorgeous.

 Check out the video review!
 Note: This video does review the K701, comparing it to the Q701.
 If you’re interested to see my comparison review on those two: AKG Q701 vs. K701.
 I will give my recommendation for the Q701 by the end of this article, so stay tuned!

 Credit to my boy @Metal571.
 Check him out on Twitter!